 So what's best?

-I'm often asked this question, but I struggle to answer because I ONLY stock torches that I truly believe are the best in their respective categories... so getting the right light is ultimately a matter of identifying which category matches your needs most closely – and that's where the Torchguy difference kicks in.
+I'm often asked this question, but I struggle to answer because I ONLY stock torches that I truly believe are the best in their respective categories... so getting the "best" light is ultimately a matter of identifying which category matches your needs most closely – and that's where the Torchguy difference kicks in.

-I like nothing better than helping you pick the perfect torch, and my greatest joy is hearing it's exceeded your expectations.
-Many of my customers will confirm that I often suggest torches that cost less than the first one they asked about – you'll find their reviews linked on each of my product pages.
+I like nothing better than helping you pick the perfect torch, and my greatest joy is hearing that it's exceeded your expectations.
+Many of my customers will confirm that I often suggest torches that cost less than the one they asked about – you'll find their reviews linked on each of my product pages.

-Unlike other torch distributors I don't offer special prices to retailers (which is why you won't find my torches at your local mall) – all of my customers get wholesale prices and deal direct with the boss (or me, if she's not available :-))
+Unlike other torch distributors I don't offer special prices to retailers (which is why you won't find my torches at your local mall) – all of my customers get wholesale prices and deal direct with the boss – or me, if she's not available :-))

 Talk soon!